-Nursing home caregivers and all the staff who support quality care -- activities professionals, dietary, housekeeping, and maintenance workers -- are there for us, but Medicaid funding cannot keep pace with the biggest wage increases of any health care sector.
-A December 2023 report found that nursing homes led all health care sectors with wage increases of 24.9% between February 2020 and September 2023 .
+Nursing home caregivers and all the staff who support quality care -- activities professionals, dietary, housekeeping, and maintenance workers -- are there for us, but Medicaid funding cannot keep pace with wage increases.
+A March report found that nursing homes led health care sectors with wage increases of 26.5% between February 2020 and September 2023 .

-Most nursing home residents in New Hampshire have their care paid for by Medicaid, and delays in the completion of Medicaid application documentation or processing can result in a nursing home provider carrying hundreds of thousands of dollars in unpaid bills.
+Most nursing home residents in New Hampshire have their care paid for by Medicaid, and delays in the completion of Medicaid applications or processing can result in a nursing home provider carrying hundreds of thousands of dollars in unpaid bills.

 Time remaining until next state budget takes effect on July 1, 2025.